 Your ambience.
 You know what’s lovely when you camp?
 The lack of light pollution.
 Having said that, a few fairy lights never hurt anyone and they do add a certain sparkle at twilight.
 You can get battery operated ones these days.

 Your nosh.
 We eat like kings and queens when we camp.
 Sometimes it feels like the whole day revolves around what we will eat next.
 There are second and third breakfasts.
 There is always an antipasto platter in the afternoon and a huge shared feast at night time.
 Sharing the cooking so that one family cooks per night gives everyone a break and saves on Eski space.
+We make sure that any cold food storage items we take are working efficiently and of good quality, otherwise our food just won’t stay at a good quality to last us our entire trip!

 Your bathroom.
 Check out the amenities before you head off.
 Most camp grounds have pretty good bathrooms these days, particularly the larger parks.
 Have a ready-packed bag or plastic basket with towels and all your bathroom stuff.
 Remember the shower thongs.